Domestic, family and sexual violence reduction

 Cross Agency Working Group

-The implementation of the Northern Territory’s Domestic, Family and Sexual Violence Framework 2018-2028: Safe, Respected and Free from Violence is being overseen by a Cross Agency Working Group (CAWG).
+The implementation of the Northern Territory’s DFSV framework 2018 to 2028: safe, respected and free from violence is being overseen by a Cross Agency Working Group (CAWG) PDF (617.7 KB).

-The CAWG will drive collaboration, engagement, information sharing and problem resolution as Territory Families and its partner organisations implement Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018-2021) PDF (2.7 MB).
+The CAWG will drive collaboration, engagement, information sharing and problem resolution as Territory Families and its partner organisations implement action plan 1: changing attitudes, intervening earlier and responding better (2018 to 2021) PDF (2.7 MB).

 The CAWG meets quarterly and releases a communique after each meeting.